Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-Clearly outline what the business questions project will solve.
+Clearly outline what this project does, what business questions the project will solve.

-- Provide a brief introduction to the project.
-Write in bullet point format
+- Provide a brief introduction - Write in bullet point format
 - Point out the main business question

  _Example:_
-  This project uses Python to analyze transaction data from KPMG to
+  This project uses Python to analyze transaction data from KPMG to:

 ✔️ Identify the behavior in customer's first transaction.
 ✔️ Provide actionable insights to increase retention rate